-The Development Lead, assisted by the Development Scientists, Development Testers, and Development Programmers, updates the status of the project risks and associated risk mitigation actions for inclusion in the CDD and the PSR Appendix.
+Development Testers assisted in updating the status of the project risks and associated risk mitigation actions for inclusion in the CDD and the PSR Appendix.
 Risk management guidelines can be found in PG-1.

 5.5.5.4 Conduct CDR